 Christmas is of course an expensive time of year between all the presents and gifts, food, drink, never mind filling those stockings!
 So anything that helps to keep the costs down for Christmas is a good thing in my book.

-It’s fun to make gifts for people, the kids will enjoy helping and they are more personal than bought gifts too.
+It’s fun to make gifts for people, and the kids will enjoy helping – plus they are more personal too.

 Last year my daughter and I made stuffed owls and birds for her cousins from a pattern I had found online.
 I sewed and she stuffed and we had a great time together.